annasen/PASseq/README.md

 ### 2 Check the demultiplexed data
-You can perform a check in R with a nicely visualized letters
+You can perform a check in R:
 ```
 library(ShortRead)